whunmr/circa/about/syntax.md

     name = "Harry"
     harrys_age = get_person_age(name)

 A name binding may precede any expression.
-(Future: we might require the 'var' keyword in front of new name bindings, to avoid problems caused by misspelled names)
+(Future: we might require `var` or `val` keyword in front of new names, to avoid problems caused by misspellings)

+## Rebinding operators

+Some infix operators will rebind the left-hand-side name, so that they behave like they would in C. Example:

+    -- this expression:
+    a += 2

+    -- does the same thing as:
+    a = a + 2

+The rebinding operators are `+=`, `-=`, `*=`, `/=`.

+## Name rebinding operator

+The `@` operator can be written in front of a name, this rebinds the name to the result of the overall statement.

+    add(@x, 1.0)

+    -- does the same thing as:
+    x = add(x, 1.0)

+The `@` symbol shows up in a few different ways in the language (see for-loops below).
+It always means that the given name is being rebound.

 ## Lists